When a new file is being created or an existing one is opened, the software presents a structure that is characterized by the following elements

 Views are located right below the tables and can be personalized using the Tables setup command from the Data menu.
 You can also create new ones.

 Columns are the table vertical elements.
-Each table has specific columns with specific heathers.
+Each table has specific columns with specific headers.
 The display, size, description, format, width, style, alignment can be edited thorough the Columns setup command from the Data menu.

 Some columns contain data entered by the user, and some others can only be used by the program and cannot be edited by the user (for example the account cards columns).